 The Mentored Academic Pathway (MAP) is a focused opportunity for reflection.
-As you progress through your Wheaton experience, the MAP will guide your advising conversations.
+As a required component of your Wheaton experience in the Compass curriculum, the MAP will guide your advising conversations.
 Over the four years, you will reflect on a set of questions that will help you make decisions, integrate your curricular and co-curricular experiences, plan for the future, and consider your overall progress.
 Ultimately, the completed MAP will highlight your accomplishments and growth and helps you to be more intentional and informed about your next steps after college.

 As they work on their MAP, students will…